 The Australian National Fabrication Facility (ANFF) provides researchers and industry with micro and nanofabrication equipment and expertise, nurturing national advancement in critical fabrication technologies.
-The innovative, open access infrastructure of ANFF is essential to keep Australia at the forefront of global research and to foster pioneering solutions to real world problems.
+ANFF’s innovative, open access infrastructure is essential to keep Australia at the forefront of global research and to foster pioneering solutions to real world problems.

 Unfortunately, many technical advances do not develop beyond solving an interesting research problem.
 To capture the full benefits of Australia’s world-class basic research, more of these lab solutions must be translated into commercialised products and services that will work in the real world and that can be manufactured right here in Australia.